BBQHK/FastShare/README.md

 3. Expire time (Done)

 ## Bug to be fix
-1. Download fails when the file name contains Chinese
+1. Download fails when the file name contains Chinese (fixed)